nubificus/vaccel-tutorials/README.md

 with the vAccel framework.

 [lab1](https://github.com/nubificus/vaccel-tutorials/tree/main/lab1) contains
-instructions on how to build vAccelRT and execute a the vAccel `hello-world`.
+instructions on how to build vAccelRT and execute the vAccel `hello-world`.

 [lab2](https://github.com/nubificus/vaccel-tutorials/tree/main/lab2) describes
 the process to add a new plugin to vAccel that implements a known, frontend